micropython/micropython/docs/library/rp2.pio.rst

     >>> sm.active(0)
     False

+.. method:: state_machine.restart()

+    Restarts the state machine and jumps to the beginning of the program.

+    This method clears the state machine's internal state using the RP2040's ``SM_RESTART`` register.
+This includes:

+     - input and output shift counters
+     - the contents of the input shift register
+     - the delay counter
+     - the waiting-on-IRQ state
+     - a stalled instruction run using `state_machine.exec()`

 .. method:: state_machine.exec(instr)

     Execute a single PIO instruction.
 Uses `asm_pio_encode` to encode the instruction from the given string *instr*.